 While Greek sculpture was evolving into its different types, painting was developing new themes and techniques though more slowly.
 From ancient descriptions, especially those of Pausanias, we know that monumental frescoes from this time formed overlapping horizontal bands with scenes depicting themes found in statuary: combats involving giants or Amazons, Trojan War, labors of Hercules, etc. These motifs also appeared in painted vases of the same period, where scenes were represented in a series of horizontal zones.
 Similarly, the walls were divided into zones with the scenes portrayed one after another with no interruptions.
 In the walls the background was painted in lighter tones while the figures were highlighted in dark tones.

 The art of metal embossing from the archaic Greek period is known for a bronze krater (known as “Vix krater”) found in the French village of Vix located at 5 km from Châtillon-sur-Seine (department of Côte d’ Or) and which was part of the trousseau contained in the burial of a Celtic princess.
 It is a large bronze vase embossed and chiseled in Attic style.
-It measures five feet tall and sits on an elegant foot.
-Its shape and the features of its two vertical handles recalls another ancient krater knwon as “Françoise Vase”.
+It is five feet tall and sits on an elegant foot.
+Its shape and the features of its two vertical handles recalls another ancient krater known as the “Françoise Vase”.
 The frieze that runs around its neck (about 15 cm high) represents a parade of Attic warriors in chariots and on foot.
-It’s a piece from about 500 BC, its cover is a kind of brazier with two handles and a central omphalos or covering stone crowned by a female figurine wearing a mantle of archaic style maybe even Etruscan.
+It’s a piece from about 500 BCE, its lid is a kind of brazier with two handles and a central omphalos* or covering stone crowned by a female figurine wearing a mantle of archaic style maybe even Etruscan.